Innoccull/EquiText/README.md

 | Early childhood teacher | feminine      | 0.56                |
 | Early childhood teacher | neutral       | 0.55                |

+Within each profession the results are as expected as the masculine language gender target score is lower (i.e. more masculine) than the feminine language gender target score.
+However, there are a few results that are unanticipated:
+- The neutral score for real estate agent is more masculine than masculine
+- The neutral score for early childhood teacher is just as masculine as masculine
+- The neutral score for mechanic is more feminine than the feminine score

+### Manually inspect predictions

+A manual inspection of several job advertisements will allow a qualitative assessment of the performance of the NER model.
+To do this, we inspect four job advertisements, this includes that adertisement:
+- With the highest masculine and feminine percentage of words (ordered by masculine percentage then feminine percentage)
+- With the highest feminine and masculine percentage of words (ordered by feminine percentage then masculine percentage)

+The visualisations of these advertisements and the gendered terms identified in them can be found (somewhere).
+There are a few observations we can make about the job advertisements .

+There appears to be what could be considered many false positives in terms of gendered language.
+For example, the most feminine advertisement identifies the term 'service' repeatedly as a feminine term.
+While this is gendered language, in context it is in the name of the department the individual would be working in.
+While the presence of this language may still affect the sense of belongingness in the organisation, this assumption should be tested since the term refers to the department and not specifically attributes of the potential applicants or skills required for the role.
+Another example of this is where the word 'lead' is used in two senses.
+First it describes attributes of the applicant as needing to lead.
+However it is also used to describe 'lead generation'.
+It seems like the former will be more relevant for a sense of belongingness as opposed to the latter.

+A second observation is that sometimes the gendered terms are used in a positive light.

+From these observations, it is clear that there could be further attention paid to the context in which the gendered terms are being used in an advertisement.
+The model could be refined so that when a term is used in positive light or is used as a noun to describe a concept or inanimate 'thing', it is not predicted as gendered language that could affect the sense of belonginginess.

 ### Conclusion on model performance

-Overall, this benchmarking assessment shows that for masculine terms the NER model developed performs in line with expectations set in previous studies.
-It identifies these terms at a similar rate to previous studies and there is overlap in the most commonly identified term and the proportion it makes up of all identified terms.
-However, this assessment also indicates that the model is potentially over-identifying feminine terms.
-We can see that the rate at which feminine terms is being identified is higher and the gender target score leans more feminine.
-In practice, this may mean that the model might falsely show that an advertisement is not going to discourage applicants when it might do so, due to the fact that it may be identifying terms as feminine leaning when it shouldn't.
-A manual inspection of the most masculine and feminine advertisements may shed some light on this.
+Overall the model performs well in identifying gendered language.
+The rates and scores at which it identifies gendered language is within what is generally observed, in addition to this the model predicted largely in line with what would be expected for the advertisements created through generative AI.
+However it is evident that some fine-tuning of the model predictions will be required.

+The need to fine tune is evident in the fact that some of the rates of identifying masculine and geminine language is higher and the fact that the neutral advertisements are identifying more masculine and feminine terms.
+Based on this result and the observations made in the manual inspection, it is clear that the identification of gendered language needs to be more discriminatory.
+The model should be enhanced to be more sensitive to the context in which masculine and feminine terms are used so that they are not labeled as gendered when they are used in a positive sense or when they are describing the name of something.

 ## Overall Ethical Response
 While the model developed assists with identifying gendered language, it alone isn't enough as a system to address the original ethical concern.
 Defining an overall response requires that we identify what further would need to be put in place around the model to fully address the ethical concern identified.
-This acknowledges that data science solutions alone are often not enough to create the change in the world we want to see, but rather are supporting tools that need to be complemented with other interventions that form a whole system of intervention.
+This acknowledges that data science solutions are more than just the model.
+Models alone are often not enough to create the change in the world we want to see.
+Instead they are supporting tools that need to be understood as one part of an overall system and must therefore be complemented with other interventions.

-In this design, we ensure to take account of and follow the responsible AI design principles of transparency, fairness, accountability and privacy.
+In this section, we put forward an overall system design for addressing discriminatory language in job advertisements.
+In this design we design not only to efficiently address the ethical concern but also ensure to take into the responsible AI design principles transparency, fairness, accountability and privacy.

 <br/>

 Bias and discrimination in the recruitment process manifests in different ways.
 Typically the process involves:
-- an advertising phase where an employer will prepare an advertisement for a role, advertise it in their chosen medium and applicants will apply
+- an **advertising phase** where an employer will prepare an advertisement for a role, advertise it in their chosen medium and applicants will apply
-- a selection phase where an employer will review applicants, interview a select amount and then make a final selection of who to employ
+- a **selection phase** where an employer will review applicantions, interview a select amount and then make a final decision of who to employ

 ### Advertising phase
 The model developed here targets the advertising phase by identifying language that can discourage applicants.
-However, identifying the language in itself is not enough in this page.
-The model also should recommend alternative wording to enable those crafting job advertisements to be able to create improved wording.
-To create the achange in action, it is not enough to tell people what is wrong we should also make it as easy as possible to take corrective action by providing these suggestions.
+However, identifying the language in itself is not enough.
+The model should also recommend alternative wording to enable those crafting job advertisements to be able to create improved wording.
+To create the desired change in action it is not enough to tell people what is wrong, we should also make it as easy as possible to take corrective action by providing these suggestions.

 In addition to this, it would be ideal if the solution provided some rationale or explanation as to the effect of the specific language identified.
 Providing a rationale may make it more likely for individuals to take action if they understand the 'why' behind the suggested change.
 This will also assist with educating users so that they would be better equipped to identify this language themselves in the future, putting them in a position to prevent its entry into job advertisements in the future.

-Finally, we would want to integrate use of the model into the tools that individuals use to craft job advertisements.
+Finally, we would want to integrate use of the model into existing tools that individuals use to craft job advertisements.
 This could in practice, for example, involve integrating its use into a product like Microsoft Word so that users can receive instant feedback.
-This would remove another barrier of having to potentially run advertisements through a separate tool, which would create an extra step in the process for users and could discourage them from checking.
+Alternatively it could involve exposing the model via an API (Application Programming Interface) so existing products could choose to leverage its capabilities.
+This would remove another barrier to addressing the ethical concern.
+Requiring users to run advertisements through a separate tool would create an extra step in their process and could discourage them from checking.

-Outside of enhancing the model to make it more likely gendered language will be corrected, consideration during this phase should be given to where the job advertisements are posted.
+Outside of enhancing the model to make it more likely gendered language, consideration during the advertising phase should be given to where the job advertisements are posted.
 While the data science solution will improve the wording of the advertisement, it will need to be read by those who are targeted.
-Consideration should therefore be given to advertising in a location and for a duration that is likely to reach a wide pool of diverse candidates.
+Consideration should therefore be given to advertising in media and for durations that are likely to reach a wide pool of diverse candidates.

+**Protecting against cheating the systems**
+How can we prevent people trying to cheat the model by providing a sanitised job description but not caring about the remainder of the process?

+Well we are still addressing the original concern, even if the attempt is not genuine it is only the text in the job advertisement that we care about.

+The model could also be enhanced to include more positive/encouraging language.

 ### Selection phase